genes-and-health/TRE-documentation/docs/docs/how_to_guides/get_data_in.md

 A small amount of text can be pasted in from external systems using the Clipboard tool.
 This does not allow copy/paste out.
 This might be useful should you need to copy in a difficult to write function for example.

 ### Getting user data into the TRE
-For the __Old TRE__, only admins can upload (larger amounts of) data into the TRE.
-Please put in a helpdesk request if you require new data or software upload.
-Please email [hgi@sanger.ac.uk](mailto:hgi@sanger.ac.uk) to set up a ticket.

-For the __New TRE__, you can upload data to your Sandbox specific green-uploads bucket, which you can find using the widget below:
+You can upload data to your Sandbox specific green-uploads bucket, which you can find using the widget below:

 <SandboxSelector />